 Glen is an internationally recognized futurist, and has advised professional, business, and governmental organizations for two decades.
 Glen addresses issues as diverse as transportation, aerospace, energy, telecommunications, financial services, education and health care.
 Recent clients include Adobe Systems, Attachmate, Boeing, Regence Health Care, Microsoft, Premera, Apax, and Atlanta Vision 2020.
 Several times Glen has been invited by Hollywood to act as a technical advisor for programs set in the distant future.

 Glen is an expert in preferred future planning who goes beyond simple trend analysis to discuss the opportunity that we have to shape the future.
 Prior to going into business, Glen was an award winning professor, and he is a Visiting Scholar at the Human Interface Technology Lab at the University of Washington, where they conduct research and development in virtual and augmented reality technologies.

-In addition to his recent book, Glen is the co-author of a leaders’ handbook, Strategic Leadership: Achieving Your Preferred Future.
+In addition to his recent book, Glen is the author of Turning the Future Into Revenue: What Businesses and Individuals Need to Know to Shape Their Futures.
 Glen is frequently cited as a resource for articles about the future, by publications such as The Futurist, the Wall Street Journal, U.S. News and World Report, Los Angeles Times, the Detroit Free Press and USA Today.